 "...So is football Kennedy style."

 The Kennedy family, America's most successful political dynasty pre-Bushies, sadly witnessed their clout and numbers decline by way of tragedy and scandal.
 Games of touch football on the White House lawn or at the Cape and memories of Camelot fell to assassination, conspiracy and catastrophe.
 Little Bones seems to impart the wisdom of someone who's been through it all.
 Someone who knows you have to read between the lines, be aware of the filter in the media, and take your time to make your contribution before history swallows you up.
 The Kennedy's sure fit the bill.Joseph Kennedy was a bootlegger turned high ranking politico, who after serving as U.S. ambassador to Britain, played a large part in his sons successful 1960 federal election victory.
 John Fitzgerald Kennedy, the son of Joseph, was the 35th President of The United States.
 A vocal champion of civil rights, Kennedy was not able to steward much of his agenda through congress in 22 months as President before being assassinated on November 22, 1963 in Dallas, Texas.
 Robert Francis Kennedy, son of Joseph and brother to John, led a crusade against organized crime as U.S. attorney general.
 He was also among the first to publicly condemn the witch hunt tactics of Joseph McCarthy.
 RFK launched a successful investigation into corruption in the Teamsters union, and headed JFK's 1960 election campaign.
 While running for President in 1968, he was shot and killed in Los Angeles.
 Edward Kennedy, son of Joseph, brother of John and Robert, was first elected to the Senate to fill the seat of brother John, after JFK won the presidency in 1960.
 A favoured candidate in the 1980 democratic race for presidential nominee, even though his opponent was the sitting president, Jimmy Carter.
 The details of a strange car accident in 1969, which killed his companion Mary Jo Kopechne and left Kennedy with a conviction for leaving the scene, soured his nomination.
 The Kennedy's inspired a lot of people and gave birth to many ideas, but being the model for Mayor Quimby must be among the most enduring.
 Joe must be proud.
 Reader Ryan adds that he e-mailed thehip.com asking about this reference in 1998.
-"Someone promptly wrote me back and said the lyrics were referencing famous photos of the Kennedy's playing football in the 1960's." "...$2.50 for a high ball"
+"Someone promptly wrote me back and said the lyrics were referencing famous photos of the Kennedy's playing football in the 1960's."
+And how cool is this?
+From Hip Head Seth: I was reading up on Little Bones today, and I think Football Kennedy-Style might have a reference to a game the Kennedy's have engaged in for generations, football on skis?
+Similar to NOIS, Gord's prophecy turned true in 1998 when Michael Kennedy was killed playing this dangerous game as he ran into a tree.
+Kennedy football tragedy. "...$2.50 for a high ball"

 Ingredients:6.0oz Ginger Ale